 You do not have to submit to a field sobriety test in California.
 However, the officer who pulls you over won't tell you this and will use the results to justify your arrest and gather evidence against you in court or at the DMV.

 It is your right to politely refuse any field sobriety tests without being punished.
 Do not allow an officer to trick or intimidate you into taking any field sobriety tests.
 Field sobriety tests are not mandatory, so you do not have to take a field sobriety test in California.
 Electing not to take them cannot be used against you.

 However, under implied consent laws in California, you must submit to at least one chemical test if you are lawfully arrested by an officer who believes you were driving under the influence.
 If you refuse a blood or breath test, then it can be considered an admission of guilt and result in jail time and your license being suspended.

 Contact Hanson, Gorian, Bradford & Hanich Today

-If you were recently arrested for driving under the influence, please contact Hanson, Gorian, Bradford & Hanich today.
+Were you recently arrested for DUI?
+Contact Hanson, Gorian, Bradford & Hanich today!
 Our mission is to get you the best possible results, whether that means lesser charges or having the charges dropped altogether.